bijalthanawala/snakes_and_ladders_simulation/README.txt

 USAGE:
-To run, type following on the command line:
+To run, type following on the command line - while in the root of the project
+directory:

 python3 snake_ladder_simulation.py

-TESTED:
+TEST:
+The bundled tests are written with pytest and can be run with following command - while in the root of the project directory:

+pytest --verbose

 The simulator has been so far tested on, and known to work on
     - Apple MacOS
     - Fedora Linux